 Collecting Personal Information

-As defined in the Privacy Act, ‘personal information’ is ‘Information or an opinion about an identified individual, or an individual who is reasonably identifiable whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.’
+The Privacy Act defines ‘personal information’ as ‘Information or an opinion about an identified individual, or an individual who is reasonably identifiable whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.’
 Personal information can include name, address, contact information, sensitive information, health information, credit information, employee record information and tax file number information.

 We collect personal information only when it is required to conduct our business as a law firm.